syncfusion-content/ej2-react-docs/ej2-react/accordion/how-to/set-the-nested-accordion.md

 ---
 layout: post
-title: Set the nested accordion in React Accordion component | Syncfusion
+title: Set the nested accordion in React Accordion Component | Syncfusion
-description: Learn here all about Set the nested accordion in Syncfusion React Accordion component of Syncfusion Essential JS 2 and more.
+description: Learn here all about set the nested accordion in Syncfusion Essential React Accordion component, it's elements and more details.
 control: Set the nested accordion
 platform: ej2-react
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Set the nested accordion in React Accordion component
+# Set the nested accordion in React Accordion Component

 Accordion supports to render `nested` level of Accordion by using [`content`](https://ej2.syncfusion.com/react/documentation/api/accordion/accordionItemModel/#content) property.
 You can give nested Accordion content inside the parent Accordion content property by using `id` of nested element.
 The nested Accordion can be rendered with the use of provided events, such as [`clicked`](https://ej2.syncfusion.com/react/documentation/api/accordion/#clicked) and [`expanding`](https://ej2.syncfusion.com/react/documentation/api/accordion/#expanding).